-- 5. Apply a small drop of P-80 rubber lubricant or water-soluble lubricant (not soapy water) to the inside diameter of the bellows assembly allowing it to be pushed easily into position. - 6.
-Clean the polished sealing face of the primary ring with a clean lint free rag with isopropyl alcohol to remove all fingerprints and other contaminants. - 7.
-Slide a seal save, similar to X6550, over the shaft splines to ensure that the seal is not damaged during installation.
-Place the primary ring and lubricated bellows assembly (without the spring) on the shaft, using a proper pusher push the assembly into position so that the seal surfaces are in contact.
-Remove the seal save from the shaft.
+- 5. Apply a small drop of P-80 rubber lubricant or water-soluble lubricant (not soapy water) evenly distributed to the inside diameter of the bellows assembly allowing it to be pushed easily into position. - 6.
+Clean the polished sealing face of the primary ring with a clean lint free rag with isopropyl alcohol to remove all fingerprints and other contaminants.